Approximated-Inc/nextjs-custom-domains/README.md

 If you are using the new `app` directory and want to get the domain, you can use `window.location.hostname` or `window.location.host` as long as the page uses `"use client"`.

 See [app/csr-page/page.tsx](app/csr-page/page.tsx).

+> [!WARNING]
+> There are some situations where relying on client-side determination of custom domains may be less secure or more brittle.
+Ideally we want to handle this server-side where possible.